Bailiff’s Ukraine Appeal

 It is the responsibility of everyone involved in the College’s (hereafter referred to as the Centre) exam processes to read, understand and implement this policy.

-This exam policy will be reviewed every two years.
+This exam policy will be reviewed every year.

 This exam policy will be reviewed by the SLT and the Exams Officer.